 The key takeaway is to have an educated and qualified prospect that you know so much about and that they know a lot about you as well!

-In this article I talked about how your website can be your best sales rep. I argue how you should stop thinking in terms of business cards and impressions and instead focus on closing sales via your website.
+In this article we talked about how your website can be your best sales rep. We argue how you should stop thinking in terms of business cards and impressions and instead focus on closing sales via your website.
 In order to close sales the contents on your website need to supply enough information to support the sale.
 Remember that the same way a sales person needs market collaterals your website needs the same information in order to turn prospects into clients.
 When selling services online remember that for high-end services talking to a human will still be necessary but the key is to have an educated and qualified prospect that you know so much about and that they know a lot about you as well!
-I hope this has been useful and feel free to share your comments below.

 *it also doesn’t mean you should have a single big buy now button